23 Tips For Innovative Resource Management

 16) In-house learning.
-Continuous improvement requires a commitment to learning: creating a company-wide structure for information processing and knowledge sharing.
-In-house learning consists of collecting, storing and actively using data from previous experiences, experiments, and researches.
-It also includes peer-to-peer knowledge transferral in the form of coaching, mentoring, rotation, workshops and using an online learning center.
+Continuous improvement requires a commitment to education: creating a company-wide structure for information processing and knowledge sharing.
+In-house learning consists of collecting, storing, and actively using data from previous experiences, experiments, and researches.
+It also includes peer-to-peer knowledge transferral in the form of coaching, mentoring, rotation, workshops, and using an online learning center.

-Laszlo Bock suggests implementing social learning, which is fairly easy and cost-effective.
+Laszlo Bock suggests implementing social learning, which is relatively easy and cost-effective.
 You have recruited great people – let them teach each other.
 Google has developed a series of workshops called Googler2Googler.
 The topics are very diverse: from public speaking to programming for dummies.

 MOTIVATING EMPLOYEES WITH HAPPINESS

 Did you know that happy employees are 12% more productive while being unhappy is proved to lower productivity by 10%?
 Inverse to the conventional opinion – research suggests that more money can make employees more satisfied with their jobs, but not as much as other factors in the workplace.
 How to make your employees happy?

 17) A complete incentive program.
-In addition to competitive salary, attracting and retaining talent requires a complete and well-thought-out incentive program.
-The offering of bonuses, health and convenience benefits, development and career opportunities, work-life balance and other perks have increased nearly one-third in the last year.
-The top reason being the need to remain competitive in the talent marketplace.
+In addition to a competitive salary, attracting and retaining talent requires a comprehensive and well-thought-out incentive program.
+The offering of bonuses, health and convenience benefits, development and career opportunities, work-life balance, and other perks have increased nearly one-third in the last year—the top reason being the need to remain competitive in the talent marketplace.

 While the costs may have a growing trend, employees are starting to value non-monetary incentives even more.
 So the good news is – keeping the office fridge stocked or giving your team the flexibility to work from home can bring more satisfaction than money could.